Channel

 }

-Then use the official Protobuf protoc tool to convert it into Python code, for example:
+Then use the official protoc tool provided by Protobuf to convert it and generate Python code, for example:

 protoc --python_out=. example.proto